 Figure 3 presents the annual mean Benzene concentration for each location based on the monthly passive tube sampling.
-The Regulations mandate an annual mean limit value of $5 \mu g/m^3$ for Benzene.
-As can be seen from Figure 3, the annual mean values were below the limit value of $5 \mu g/m^3$ and less than $1 \mu g/m^3$ at all monitoring locations.
-It is worth noting that there is no clear, material or consistent directional change In these results relative to the same period in 2019, so the impact of the change in air traffic and ground vehicular traffic on these air quality results is unclear.
+The Regulations mandate an annual mean limit value of 5 μ g/m3 for Benzene.
+As can be seen from Figure 3, the annual mean values were below the limit value of 5 μ g/m3 and less than 1 μ g/m3 at all monitoring locations.

-Figure 3 Average Monthly Benzene (C6H6) Concentrations Q2 2020
+Figure 3 Average Monthly Benzene (C6H6) Concentrations Q3 2020